Lost-Wax Crystal Casting

 Materials I Use:

 At the heart of my art is the commitment to creating timeless pieces, both in aesthetics and durability.
-Unlike much of the transient "pop" or "happy" art, which often uses materials prone to degradation, I work exclusively with archival-grade materials designed to last for generations.
+Unlike much of the transient "pop" or "happy" art, which often uses materials prone to degradation.
+I focus on archival-grade materials designed to last for generations.
 My sculptures reflect an enduring quality, crafted from bronze, stainless steel, crystal, marble, and occasionally premium wood.
 Each finish is carefully considered to enhance the longevity and emotive impact of the artwork, ensuring that it resonates across time.

 Durability: Resistant to rust, corrosion, and environmental factors, making it suitable for both indoor and outdoor installations.